Jackyjjc/p2p-monopoly-money/INTERFACES_AND_EVENTS.md

    Emitted when any error occurs in the peer connection or message handling.
 Payload: { message: string, originalError: Error }.

 5. **`message`**
    Emitted when a message is received from a peer.
-Payload: { peerId: string, message: Message }.
+Payload: { peerId: string, message: PeerServiceMessage }.

 ---